Uberspace/lab/source/guide_ts3audiobot.rst

  * - ``!help``
    - Shows a (hopefully) helping message

-Refer to the `official TS3AudioBot wiki <https://github.com/Splamy/TS3AudioBot/wiki/CommandSystem>`_ for more commands.
+Refer to the `official TS3AudioBot wiki command system <https://github.com/Splamy/TS3AudioBot/wiki/CommandSystem>`_ for more commands.

 Control the bot via the web interface